Temporary road closures

 - Vehicle access for emergencies being available at all times.

-- Road closure and diversion signs being put up need approval of the Highway Authority and are to be removed at the end of the temporary closure .
+- Road closure and diversion signs being put up need approval of the Highway Authority.
+These must be removed at the end of the closure .

 - The organiser is responsible for stewarding the event .

-- The organiser is responsible for clearing the highway immediately after conclusion of the event and for any damage which may have occurred to the highway, including street furniture during the entire period of preparation, event and clearing up be reported.
+- The organiser is responsible for clearing the highway straight away after the event has finished.
+Also for any damage to the highway, including street furniture during the entire period of preparation, event and clearing up be reported.

 - Street fire hydrants must not be obstructed.

-- No assistance can be given by the Police in removal of vehicles from the closed length of road during the preparation of the event
+- No help can be given by the Police in removal of vehicles from the closed length of road during the preparation of the event

 - No claims will be entertained by the County Council (as highway authority), the District Council, the Town or Parish Council or any statutory undertaker in respect of any accident, damage or injury sustained as a result of the event.
 The onus is on the organiser to obtain the necessary insurance cover